The future of work and agile hr is a global buzz, and they are here.

 The top Human Capital Trend of 2018, as per Deloitte, is the rise of “the Symphonic C-suite”.
 51% of the survey respondents rated C-suite Collaboration as very important.

 The C-suite executives need to step out from their functional silos and work collaboratively across functions and departments to address organizational challenges and serve as role models for their respective functional or departmental network of teams.

-Organizational leaders and HR practitioners/teams need to create an integrated cross-functional collaboration experience between and across functions, projects and people.
+Organizational leaders and HR practitioners/teams need to create an integrated cross-functional collaboration experience between tasks, projects, and people.

 Scrum and Kanban are the most common agile methods used by HR teams.
-Scrum is an agile framework to manage work.
+Scrum is a framework to manage work.

 Kanban is a lean methodology that fosters workflow visualization and helps manage the ‘flow’ of work.

 To visualize the workflow, members use physical Kanban boards or digital boards like Trello, ClickUp Restya, and others.

 These agile methods can be used to visualize HR workflows (like recruitment, onboarding, team training, quarterly goals and others) and have disciplined cadences to foster constructive and meaningful conversations.